bcit-ci/CodeIgniter/user_guide_src/source/libraries/cart.rst

 Shopping Cart Class
 ###################

+.. important:: This library is DEPRECATED and should not be used.
+        It is now no longer supported.
+	Currently only kept for backwards compatibility.

 The Cart Class permits items to be added to a session that stays active while a user is browsing your site.
 These items can be retrieved and displayed in a standard "shopping cart" format, allowing the user to